bomonike/azure-chatgbt/README.md

 This repo runs on Apple MacBook running macOS.

+But NGINX commands in scripts run on Linux machines.

-Install these utilities, perhaps in one run of my <a target="https://wilsonmar.github.io/mac-setup/">mac-setup.zsh</a>:
+On your macOS machine, install these utilities, perhaps in one run of my <a target="https://wilsonmar.github.io/mac-setup/">mac-setup.zsh</a>:

 1. macOS command-line (xcode-install)
 1. Ruby, Homebrew